danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-006-in-cluster-db.md

 - Azure support
 - Azure can be blamed for downtime, they are directly or indirectly responsible for.
-- MySql, which is not set to be sunset, might have a noticably better service as that is their chosen flavor to keep offering.
+- MySql, which is not set to be sunset, might have a noticeably better service as that is their chosen flavor to keep offering.
 - Support for hight-availability with automatic failover to a replica